mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ## [Primal and Dual Warm Start](@id AcPrimalDualWarmStartManual)
-Utilizing the `AcOptimalPowerFlow` type and proceeding directly to the solver offers the advantage of a warm start.
-In this scenario, the initial primal and dual values for the subsequent solving step correspond to the solution obtained from the previous step, including any user-defined data previously integrated in JuliaGrid.
+Solving the same `AcOptimalPowerFlow` type again provides a warm start.
+Here, the initial primal and dual values for the next solve correspond to the solution obtained from the previous step, including any user-defined data previously integrated in JuliaGrid.

 ---